 Best of Nepal Cultural Tour - all Major Cultural and Historical Highlights of Nepal

-For centuries, Nepal has been an extremely fascinating destination for people from all walks of life like travelers, scholars, and researchers for those interested in spiritual, art, culture, and adventures.
+For centuries, Nepal has been an extremely fascinating destination for people from all walks of life like travelers, scholars, and researchers for those interested in spirituality, art, culture, and adventures.
 Once, the Kathmandu Valley was divided into three kingdoms, the positive side of those time were, each kingdom wanted to outdo the other kingdoms in terms of art and craft.
-That is the reason, now we can admire and enjoy the unbelievable dedication in building the temples, Palaces, Stupas, and Natural Water sprouts etc. The Kathmandu valley itself is endowed with seven World Heritage Sites to visit in your Nepal tours.
+That is the reason, now we can admire and enjoy the unbelievable dedication in building the temples, Palaces, Stupas, and Natural Water sprouts, etc. The Kathmandu valley itself is endowed with seven World Heritage Sites to visit in your Nepal tours.

 Right now, Nepal is extended up to 147181 square kilometers within the area lies the most popular destination apart from the valley are Lumbini (the birthplace of Buddha), Chitwan( jungle safari), Pokhara, a city of seven lakes, is a base camp for the adventurers as well an admiring city for nature lovers, Tansen, a medieval hill station Nagarkot, Dhulikhel and Daman are the places for mountain views along with the highest mountain Everest and sunrise, Bandipur is a traditional Newari city to see a nice culture with panoramic mountains view, Gorkha - the base of Shah dynasty to rule Nepal.
-The Nepal insight tour reflects the overall insight of Nepal in terms of diver ethnic group, culture, tradition, and topography in its true sense.
+The Nepal insight tour reflects the overall insight of Nepal in terms of diverse ethnic groups, cultures, traditions, and topography in its true sense.
 Thus this Nepal tour also unfolds the whole of Nepal at its best.

 Places to visit on your tour in Nepal